 The Civic Square Precinct includes a significant suite of infrastructure and buildings that form the Square, and public open space.
-The buildings have housed government administration since it opened in 1960, initially for the Commonwealth Department of the Interior, the ACT Advisory Council, and since self-government, the ACT Legislative Assembly.
+The buildings have housed government administration since it opened in 1960, initially for the Commonwealth Department of the Interior, the ACT Advisory Council, and, after a brief interlude following self-government, the ACT Legislative Assembly.